Important dates and advice to help small businesses get ready for end of financial year

 Three significant changes are coming in 2021.

-The foundational elements for EOFY the success of EOFY
+The essential elements to EOFY the success of EOFY

 1. Finalise your accounts